 Bake for 10 minutes.
 Remove from oven and remove beans and foil.
 Return to oven and bake for 5 minutes until edges are golden brown.

 Pour strawberry mixture into baked pie shell.
-Chill in refrigerator for 2 hours, or until pie is set.
+Chill in refrigerator for at least 2 hours, or until pie is set.
+(May require overnight to fully set.)
 Serve topped with whipped cream, if desired.

 Then slap your hubby, sister, friend, Momma, or mailman a high-five.